-How to Apply for a John Muir Trail Permit
+How to Apply for a John Muir Trail Permit in 2018

 Navigating the John Muir Trail permit process for going south out of Yosemite National Park can be confusing.
 Which trailhead to start on?
 When to apply?
 Will you even be lucky enough to get a John Muir Trail permit?

 These are all questions I asked as I was planning my 2014 southbound thru-hike on the John Muir Trail.
 With over 70% of JMT permit requests being denied over the last few years, it’s important you follow the JMT application directions to a T.

 Luckily, I did my research, and when I went to apply for my John Muir Trail permit, I snatched one up for my first-choice date and trailhead out of Yosemite.
 That said, the permit application has changed over the last couple of years with the most recent update for 2018.
 In this post, I share all of the information about how to apply for a John Muir Trail permit in 2018, relevant links on Yosemite’s website, and tips for increasing your chances for snagging one of these coveted southbound permits.

 2018 Southbound John Muir Trail Permit Quota System

 No matter where you start your hike, anyone who is hiking along the John Muir Trail is required to carry a wilderness permit.
 You only need one permit for entire trip and how you obtain your permit depends on which trailhead you will use to access the John Muir Trail.
 If you plan on starting the JMT in Yosemite, you need to apply for your permit directly from Yosemite National Park.
 To apply for a permit, you must know your desired start date, where you will camp the first night, and your exit location and date.
 The reservation costs $5 per person, and you are only charged if your application is successful.